About Our Services

 We have opened up the sanctuary on Sunday mornings for people to gather and enjoy the Zoom meeting together.
 We are open every Sunday that there are services on Zoom.
-Chairs are set socially distant and masks are required.
+Masks are optional.
 NO NEED TO SIGN UP, just show up!

 We are excited to start the process of gathering on Sundays.
 Please consider joining us on Sunday!

-- Twice a month services conducted by Rev. Jim (generally on the first and third Sundays)
+- Twice a month services conducted by Rev. Jim.

 - Guest speaker/service coordinated by GBAUUF and Open Circle in Fond Du Lac on alternate Sundays.

 Click here to view upcoming service topics and speakers.
 Learn more about attending our virtual services.

 The Green Bay Area Unitarian Universalist Fellowship holds services on Sundays at 10:00 a.m. throughout the year with the exception of Memorial Day and Labor Day weekends and when the July 4th holiday occurs on a weekend.